Secret Recording Reveals NRA's Legal Troubles Have Cost The Organization $100 Million

 "The repeated statement from LaPierre about the $100 million cost to the NRA should have come with an apology for having manifested the situation," Carter told NPR.
 "The lack of accountability is troubling for many members."

-Save The Second is not associated with the recording obtained by NPR.
+Save the Second is not associated with the recording obtained by NPR.
 The National Rifle Association did not return a request for comment.

-The NRA announced layoffs and pay cuts in late March, blaming the Coronavirus crisis for these measures.
-The Coronavirus crisis has prompted the cancellation of the group's annual convention, which had been scheduled to take place this past weekend.
+The NRA announced layoffs and pay cuts in late March, blaming the coronavirus crisis for these measures.
+The coronavirus crisis has prompted the cancellation of the group's annual convention, which had been scheduled to take place this past weekend.

-While the Coronavirus crisis has undoubtedly affected the organization's finances, the tape of LaPierre from January indicates that many of the organization's financial cuts were underway well before the emergence of the public health crisis.
+While the coronavirus crisis has undoubtedly affected the organization's finances, the tape of LaPierre from January indicates that many of the organization's financial cuts were underway well before the emergence of the public health crisis.

-And legal costs remain a heavy burden on the organization: In the ongoing litigation between the NRA and Ackerman McQueen, its former public relations firm, a brief filed by the firm on April 15 indicates their belief that the NRA has paid its outside legal counsel "over $54 million" in the last two years.
+And legal costs remain a heavy burden on the organization: In the ongoing litigation between the NRA and Ackerman McQueen, its former public relations firm, a brief filed by the firm on April 15 indicates its belief that the NRA has paid its outside legal counsel "over $54 million" in the last two years.